 Even in the Buddha’s assumed life cycle, he manifested his misunderstanding of the Continuum of Life, for this includes plants, which are the most basic stage of Life, since only they are able to convert the Sun’s energy into organic matter that, in turn, nourishes other life forms.
 Thus, a human being may directly nourish other animals if one is eaten by them, but one may instead nourish plants after one’s bodily remains are decomposed into a more digestible form by bacteria, fungi, and other small organisms.
 Although the Buddha understood the eternal and unending nature of Life, as well as its interconnectedness, his mistaken conception of rebirth was that what we call the ego survives death intact and is reincarnated in another living body.
 But this conception is wrong, for the ego is dissolved along with the body at the moment of death.

-Other animals who stoically accept their fate, whether they eat or are eaten, understand the Continuum of Life far better than we ignorant humans do.
+Other animals who stoically accept their fate understand the Continuum of Life far better than we ignorant humans do.
 Their apparent lack of the fear of death is not a sign that they are less intelligent than we are; it is a sign that they understand, in a way that we do not, that the death of the individual organism is part of the great Cycle or Continuum of Life.
 Although every individual creature will eventually die, the great Continuum of Life, in which each individual participates by being born and later dying, continues unabated.
-If one understands the Unity of all Life, no matter its form, then one’s fear of death disappears in the glorious and profound recognition that one’s death is merely the prelude for new Life.
+If one understands the Unity of all Life, no matter its form, then one’s fear of death disappears in the glorious and profound recognition that one’s death is merely the prelude for new Life to be born.

 Life is not a circle.
 It is a never-ending continuum that goes on and on, as it has for billions of years, while it constantly changes its particular manifestations.
 Even each discrete packet of life displays this constant change as it grows and develops, from seed or egg to embryo, infant, mature individual, and then to old age, before finally succumbing to death.
 Life does not stand still – it is constantly changing, developing, and evolving.
 Heraclitus was right when he said that the only constant thing in life is change.
 Viewed and understood rightly, death is not even the last stage of Life: it is a necessary part of all Life, since every living organism is made up of elements that were assembled together, in the act of birth and the gradual, transformative processes of growth, from other former living organisms, and, in dying, will go to nourish and create new life forms.